 Natural dyes have been around for a long time.
 Whether for vanity, art, craft, industry – people have found plants that produce colour if treated in certain ways and colour that sticks for a time in fibres or wood.

 People living at the sharp end – hunting to sustain themselves or growing the first crops – had the curiosity to see which plants and which plant parts held natural dyes.
-And the the plants and parts are not obvious.
-Presented with some leaves and roots of indigo or woad, who today would think they concealed such rich natural blues.
-And how can the weak greens and browns of madder, sorghum and brazilwood plants conceal their depths of red.
+And the plants and parts are not obvious.
+Presented with some leaves and roots of indigo or woad, who today would think they concealed such rich natural blues, and how can the weak greens and browns of madder, sorghum and brazilwood conceal their depths of red.

 Plant dyes had been used in the croplands well before the first crops came here.
 Lichens, the bark of shrubs and trees, oak galls, whins (Ulex), berries, nettles, all were used to add some colour.
 Much later, a few dye plants were grown as crops, including woad for a time; but the strong natural dye colours came from hot countries.
 The tropical legume, indigo, supplanted woad as the blue dye of choice in the late 1800s, and local plants could not compete with the imported red-sorghum, brazil wood and the insect-based cochineal.

 In turn, these tropical dyes were ousted in the 1900s by industrially made pigments; and most commercial dye cropping in Britain ceased around 100 years ago, as did much of the import trade in natural dyes from around the world.
 Yet still in a few places, in certain forms of craft work and where the subtlety of natural colour is appreciated, dye plants find their place.